CarrC2021/MugiBot/README.md

 2. Next run dotnet ef migrations add initial
 3. Finally run dotnet ef database update.
 You should cd into the Database folder to confirm that you have MugiBotDatbase.db

+### Important Note.
+There may be pathing errors when the bot is attempting to save files to some folder that is not located in this git page.
+The folders are LocalJson, archivedJsons, Anilists, tempMusic, MALUserLists, and playlists.

 ## Authors

 * **Draxis** - *Initial work* - [Drax](https://github.com/joelp53/)